jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

 the relative error between the simulated power spectrum and that computed using purely linear theory.
 They should agree to within a percent at the lowest :math:`k`.
 At higher :math:`k` the agreement is worse.
-Though this can be remedied by increasing the resolution of the simulation (e.g. by increasing ``_size``), we shall not do so here, as we focus on the lower :math:`k` only.
+Though this can be remedied by increasing the resolution of the simulation (i.e. by increasing ``_size``), we shall not do so here, as we focus on the lower :math:`k` only.

-The power spectra outputted by the simulation are binned logarithmically in :math:`k`.
+The power spectra outputted by the simulation are binned using a linear bin size in :math:`k`.
 This is usually desirable, though higher precision at the lowest :math:`k` can be achieved by leaving out this binning.
+The bin size
-The number of bins per decade --- among many other specifics --- is controlled through the ``powerspec_options`` parameter.
-Disabling the binning can be achieved by requesting an infinite number of bins per decade.
+--- among many other specifics --- is controlled by the ``powerspec_options`` parameter.
+Disabling the binning can be achieved by setting the bin size to ``0``.
 Add

 .. code-block:: python3

    powerspec_options = {
-       'bins per decade': inf,
+       'binsize': 0,
    }

 to the parameter file, then rerun the simulation and the plotting script.